ayrt-n/taasskkrr/README.md

 The application uses Json Web Token (JWT) and React Context to authenticate and manage user permissions.

+This repo is for the React frontend portion of the project.

 ## Set up
 ### Using Web Browser